Yellow Chili's

 Hot and sour soup with egg flowers in a pot.

-• Finally, add the ground white pepper, chopped scallion, and toasted sesame oil, and stir gently.
-Remove the soup from the heat and enjoy
+• Finally, add ground white pepper, chopped scallions, and toasted sesame oil.
+Stir gently and then remove the pot from heat.
+Your Hot and Sour Soup is now ready to enjoy!

 Hot and Sour Soup garnished with scallions.